mattmakai/fullstackpython.com/content/pages/examples/django/django-template-base-node.markdown

 title: django.template.base Node Example Code
 category: page
 slug: django-template-base-node-examples
-sortorder: 500011365
+sortorder: 500011371
 toc: False
 sidebartitle: django.template.base Node
-meta: Python example code for the Node class from the django.template.base module of the Django project.
+meta: Example code for understanding how to use the Node class from the django.template.base module of the Django project.

-Node is a class within the django.template.base module of the Django project.
+`Node` is a class within the `django.template.base` module of the Django project.

+<a href="/django-template-base-context-examples.html">Context</a>,
+<a href="/django-template-base-filterexpression-examples.html">FilterExpression</a>,
+<a href="/django-template-base-nodelist-examples.html">NodeList</a>,
+<a href="/django-template-base-parser-examples.html">Parser</a>,
+<a href="/django-template-base-template-examples.html">Template</a>,
+<a href="/django-template-base-templatesyntaxerror-examples.html">TemplateSyntaxError</a>,
+<a href="/django-template-base-textnode-examples.html">TextNode</a>,
+<a href="/django-template-base-token-examples.html">Token</a>,
+<a href="/django-template-base-tokentype-examples.html">TokenType</a>,
+<a href="/django-template-base-variabledoesnotexist-examples.html">VariableDoesNotExist</a>,
+<a href="/django-template-base-variablenode-examples.html">VariableNode</a>,
+and <a href="/django-template-base-token-kwargs-examples.html">token_kwargs</a>
+are several other callables with code examples from the same `django.template.base` package.

 ## Example 1 from django-angular
 [django-angular](https://github.com/jrief/django-angular)